 You can test this by holding two pieces of the cube close together - if they attract each other you'll feel a subtle magnetic force.
 Magnetic cubes also usually have a slightly heavier weight and a characteristic 'click' when layers align correctly.

-Neodymium magnets in speed cubes are very durable and retain their strength for years with normal use.
+Neodymium magnets in speedcubes are very durable and maintain their strength for years with normal use.
 They can only be damaged by extreme heat (above 80°C) or hard impacts.
 With daily cubing, you don't need to worry about this.

 What should I do if my magnetic cube feels too tight or too loose?

-You can adjust this by changing the cube's tension via the screws in the core, or by lubricating the cube with speed cube oil.
-Start with small adjustments - a quarter turn of the screws can make a big difference in feel.
+You can adjust this by changing the cube's tension via the screws in the core, or by lubricating the cube with speedcube oil.
+Start with small adjustments - a quarter turn of the screws can make a big difference in how it feels.

-Is it possible to make a regular speed cube magnetic yourself?
+Is it possible to magnetize a regular speedcube yourself?

 Yes, this is possible with magnetization kits that contain small magnets and glue.
 However, it requires precision and patience to place the magnets correctly.
-For beginners, it's often more cost-effective to buy a ready-made magnetic cube directly.
+For beginners, it's often more cost-effective to buy a ready-made magnetic cube.

-Yes, magnetic speed cubes are fully allowed in all official WCA (World Cube Association) competitions.
-Many world records have now been set with magnetic cubes, and they have become the standard in competitive speedcubing.
+Yes, magnetic speedcubes are fully permitted in all official WCA (World Cube Association) competitions.
+Many world records have now been set with magnetic cubes, and they've become the standard in competitive speedcubing.

 Table of contents